 Squatting is great and will definitely help you grow your glutes, but..

-But if your mainly doing squats and your glutes aren’t growing still, it’s probably because you need to do more than just squat.
+But if you are mainly doing squats and wondering why your glutes aren’t growing, it’s probably because you need to do more than just squat.

 Squats are a compound move, meaning they work multiple muscle groups at the same time – but they aren’t the only compound movement you should be doing to grow your glutes!

 Other great glute growth exercises that are compound are deadlifts and hip thrusts.